aamna-Imran/Calculator-Project/README.md

 # Calculator-Project
-An console interactive and user friendly calculator made by using inquirer.js
+A console interactive and user friendly calculator made by using inquirer.js